VoxelPrismatic/darkercord/README.md

   - *Some elements are colored directly, I am working on a way to detect these elements.

 # INSTALLATION ;]
+*Any scripts require you to download the ZIP archive of the repo.
+Please extract it too.
 ### Windows
 *You may also run `script/inst-win.bat`
 1. Copy these files into `%APPDATA\discord\`